 Hotel Indigo, Cardiff

 A few days ago I had the honour of attending the launch party of Hotel Indigo in Cardiff a cute little boutique hotel in the heart of Cardiff city centre.
 I have to admit I was pretty impressed with the amount of attention to detail in this quirky hotel.
 At every turn, there are more little welsh quirks like lamps made from old mining helmets and mini-fridges stocked with local ales.
-Each room reflects the welsh culture and fits 1 of 3 themes – ‘Welsh industry’, ‘Welsh music’ and ‘made in Wales.’
+Each room in the Hotel Indigo in Cardiff reflects the Welsh culture and fits 1 of 3 themes – ‘Welsh industry’, ‘Welsh music’ and ‘made in Wales.’
 All 3 themes were beautifully designed.
 I’d happily stay in any (or all) of them!
 Each room is spacious with luxury ensuite bathrooms fitted with waterfall showers and luxury products.

 Hotel Indigo Cardiff – Launch Party

-The event itself was absolutely fantastic.
+The Cardiff Hotel Indigo launch event itself was absolutely fantastic.
 Again, the attention to detail was fantastic, from the red carpet arrival, ‘The little tipple van’ keeping us stocked up on prosecco, the live bands, pianists, singers and even entertainers on stilts!
 There was even a photo booth which we had great fun with!

 Marco Pierre Steakhouse Bar & Grill